 Scopus is the only database that implements algorithmic and systematic author disambiguation.
 Powerful algorithmic data-processing groups papers to an individual's profile with a high degree of accuracy based on matching of name, email, affiliation, subject area, citations, and co-authors.

-Review your Author Profile to make sure it is up to date with the latest publications, and citations.
+Put your best foot forward with your digital profile: Review your Scopus Author Profile to make sure it is up to date with the latest publications and citations.
+This can help you accurately showcase your work to support networking and career development.

 Search for authors using the Author search functionality.